ashishinterra/linux-privileged-port-setup/README.md

-# Instructions to give priviliged port access to a non-root user for running Tomcat
+# Instructions to give privileged port access to a non-root user for running Tomcat

 #### Ignore sudo if root